Disable a Kernel Module on Oracle Linux

 Objectives

-• Disable the module using modprobe
+• Disable a module using modprobe

 • Add the module to the kernel module deny list